 The Retrievers Volunteer Lost Dog Team is one such group, and they have a wealth of information on their website about recovering lost dogs using traps.
 They are located in Minnesota and, according to their website, can only provide in-person service in their area.
 However, they may be able to provide remote consultation or to refer you to an individual or group near you.

 Some pet detectives offer search dog or tracking dog services which can be helpful in some situations.
 Proceed with caution before hiring someone for these services, as they can be quite pricey and are not a guarantee of finding your lost pet.
 Pet detectives run the gamut of quality just as in any other business, so do your homework.
-Check Yelp for reviews and ask for references before investing in big ticket services.
+Check online for reviews and ask for references before investing in big ticket services.